jstrapec/VSCodium/README.md

   There is also my preffred configuration for VS Codium.

 5. Changes should be applied immediatly.
-You can check if you see this extension between your extension, by pressing ctrl+shift+x.
-If not restart VS codium
+You can check if you see this extension between your installed extension by pressing ctrl+shift+x.
+If not restart VS codium.